 Concurrently with the European elections, voting also took place to elect all 67 local councils for a fresh five-year term.
 Previously, these councils enjoyed a three-year mandate and elections were held in successive years for three groups of councils.
 In 2015 Act XL approved by Parliament, grouped all Local Council Elections and scheduled them to take place on the same day of the European elections.

 The déjà vus were many, the most salient one being that the electoral campaign was almost confined to domestic, national issues.
 The intensity and style of party campaigning was no less intense than in previous electoral contests.
 The main tussle was between the governing PL and the opposition PN.
 The PL billed it as a contest between its leader and Prime Minister Dr Joseph Muscat and the leader of the opposition, Dr Adrian Delia.
+(Diazepam)

 This may be another major factor which discouraged people from voting notwithstanding the “This time I am voting” campaign spearheaded by the European Parliament and supported by the European Commission.